-Sugars are a type of simple carbohydrate that occur naturally in some foods and drinks.
-They are also an additive in certain foods and drinks.
-Consuming too much sugar can lead to health problems, such as increasing the risk of weight gain, diabetes, tooth cavities, and more.
+Consuming too much sugar can be bad for the health.
+It can lead to various health problems, such as increasing the risk of weight gain, diabetes, tooth cavities, and more.

 Many healthful food products, such as dairy products, vegetables, and fruit, naturally contain sugars.
 The sugar in these foods gives them a sweeter taste.